 Making vitamin D work for you

 As with most things, getting the most out of vitamin D means finding balance.
-It’s recommended that children get 400 IU, adults get 600 IU and those over 70 years of age get 800 IU daily.
+The National Institutes of Health recommend that children 12 months or younger get 400 International Units (IU), people ages 1-70 get 600 IU, and those over 70 get 800 IU of vitamin D daily.
 This means drinking milk, eating plenty of fatty fish and choosing cereals and other foods that are fortified.
 This, combined with 20–30 minutes of sunlight each day, will help strengthen your bones and ensure you’re getting the D you need.

 “Unless you’re deficient or at high risk for deficiency, you shouldn’t need to take supplements,” says Dr. Yarbrough.
 “Eating right and getting out into the sun is enough.
 That being said, breast-fed babies should be supplemented (breastmilk does not contain vitamin D) and high-risk groups should be aware of possible deficiencies.”